ikteru/coding_challenge/Readme.md

 The front-end is developed using Reactjs and the API is developed using Nodejs/express and a docker image of a Mongo database that wasn't secured for our purposes.
 The scenario is as follows:

-The user navigates to the application which is hosted on:
+1. The user navigates to the application which is hosted on:
 ```
 http://localhost:8080
 ```
-The user then gets greeted with a simple welcome screen and a Navbar as requested in the coding challenge.
+2. The user then gets greeted with a simple welcome screen and a Navbar as requested in the coding challenge.
 The Navbar has three links:

     - Nearby Shops
     - Liked/Favorite Shops
     - Login

-Since it's been requested the user logs in in order to use the application, both "Nearby Shops" and "Liked Shops" links are secure and therefore redirect the user to the login page if he is not authenticated.
+3. Since it's been requested the user logs in in order to use the application, both "Nearby Shops" and "Liked Shops" links are secure and therefore redirect the user to the login page if he is not authenticated.

 The user can also Login or Register using the Login link.
+##Industry standards implemented:

 In order to implement secure Login, I chose to use an Identity Provider and therefore save myself the trouble of implementing my own identity solution which, no matter how secure it is, won't be as secure as a specialist's.

 I also chose to use an external identity provider in order to showcase my knowledge and proficiency in ``` OAuth 2.0 ``` and ``` Open Id Connect``` standards.

 The identity provider I chose is: ```Auth0```

+There is no need to mention this because it's implied, but ```JWTs``` are used to implement Authentication & Authorization tokens.

 Once the user logs in using Auth0's universal login page, he redirected back to the welcome page with his email or name displayed on the top right corner with the option to Logout.